 In my ongoing attempts to modernize the site, I'm currently working on a few YouTube videos as well as a blog, so stayed tuned!

-On January 12, 2015, I will start my second quarter at Palmer College of Chiropractic as a full-time Associate Professor of Clinical Sciences!
+On January 12, 2015, I started my second quarter at Palmer College of Chiropractic as a full-time Associate Professor of Clinical Sciences!

 I greatly enjoyed teaching gross anatomy and cervical pathology / diagnosis to these enthusiastic young future doctors of chiropractic last quarter and am honored by this appointment to full-time status.

 By popular demand, I have published a 30 minute YouTube video on the basics of Lumbar Disc Herniation..